betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 ### Interaction with CMake and CTest

 Our project uses CMake and CTest for building and running tests.
-After defining the unit test executable, it can be added to CTest with the `add_test` command (assuming the test executable is in the `TEST_BINARY` variable.)
+After  the unit test executable is defined, it can be added to CTest with the `add_test` command (assuming the test executable is in the `TEST_BINARY` variable).
 ```
    add_test(NAME ${TESTNAME} COMMAND ${TEST_BINARY})
 ```

-Tests can be given stylized names to facilitate selections, or can be given labels.
+Tests can be given stylized names to facilitate selections or can be given labels.
 In our case, the label "unit" is added to denote the unit tests (`set_tests_properties(${TESTNAME} PROPERTIES LABELS "unit")`.

 Tests can be selected from CTest by using the `-R` option to perform a regular expression filter on the test name or by using the `-L` options to select a label.
 For example, all the unit tests can be run with `ctest -L unit`.

 ### Interaction with other software development processes
 Other changes to our development process included adding code review with pull requests on Github.
-Unit tests enabled a continuous integration (CI) step where the code is built and unit tests are run for every submitted change to the code.
+Unit tests enabled a continuous integration step where the code is built and unit tests are run for every submitted change to the code.
 This helps catch errors earlier in the development cycle.

 ### Conclusion
-We added the Catch framework for unit testing to our project and now it is an integral part of our development process.
+We added the Catch framework for unit testing to our project, and now it is an integral part of our development process.

 <!---